 Bangkok Temple

 Chinatown is one of the best places to buy street food.
-It’s best known for its night markets that stretch so far!
+It’s best known for its night markets that is all lit up at night.
 Try dim sum, grilled seafood, and mango sticky rice.

 In the middle of Chinatown, Bangkok they have a huge sign to signify the start of the markets.